Call us on 01202 923 060 (09:00 – 16:00)

 There is more boat handling practice but by the end of the course you will be able to plan a trip down the coast to a different marina or destination.

 RYA Advanced Powerboat course

-This course is for people who want to take their boating to a professional level.
+This course is for people who want to take their boating to the next level.
 There is an optional exam after this two day course that will allow you to operate a boat commercially.

-The emphasis for this course is navigation at night time.
+The emphasis for this course is navigation by day and night.
 You will be out till the small hours of the morning following navigation plans that you made during the day.

 Qualifications and courses recommended to go with this advanced training are quite thorough.

-You will need a VHF licence, a current first aid certificate, knowledge of RADAR and navigational theory to the level of Yachtmaster.
-Yachtmaster is the highest qualification in the RYA training schemes.
+You will need a VHF SRC marine radio licence, a current marine related first aid certificate, knowledge of RADAR and navigational theory to the level of the Coastal Skipper / RYA Yachtmaster shorebased certificate.